 In many real-life use cases, including business processes, the no interference condition can often be violated as well.
 For instance, skipping an activity in one case might leave the process worker available to perform activities in another case, and vice versa.
-As a result, the potential outcomes of the second instance are affected by the treatment applied in the first (skipping an activity).
-However, it is common to assume that a violation of the no interference condition has only a small influence on the the causal effect estimates and is considered negligible in practice.
+As a result, the potential outcomes of the second instance are affected by the treatment applied in the first.
+However, it is common to assume that a violation of the no interference condition has only a small influence on the causal effect estimates and is considered negligible in practice.

 Next to identification, the other core problem in causal inference is estimating CATE from observational data.
 A large body of works from recent years focus on using machine learning methods for CATE estimation.
-Tree-based models are among popular methods in the CATE estimation literature.
-An example of that is the work by Athey~\emph{et~al}.~\cite{athey2019generalized}, who propose \emph{generalised random forests}, which is a flexible non-parametric estimation method.
-However, this method does not allow for high dimensional set of confounders.
-To tackle the problem of high dimensionality in the adjustment set, Chernozhukov~\emph{et~al}.~\cite{10.1111/ectj.12097} propose \emph{double machine learning}.
+A popular method is the work by Athey~\emph{et~al}.~\cite{athey2019generalized}. which is a flexible non-parametric estimation method based on \emph{generalised random forests}.
+However, it does not allow for high dimensional set of confounders.
+This problem is addressed in a method called \emph{double machine learning} proposed by Chernozhukov~\emph{et~al}.~\cite{10.1111/ectj.12097}.
 Oprescu~\emph{et~al}.~\cite{DBLP:conf/icml/OprescuSW19} generalise the ideas from these two approaches in an approach called \emph{orthogonal random forests}.